apiology/wip-limiter/README.md

 ## Usage

 1. Go to chrome://extensions/
-2. Click the Load Unpacked Extension button.
+2. Click the Load unpacked button.
 3. Choose the directory containing your Chrome extension code.
 4. Now you can work on your extension.